eduardo3g/hungry/README.md

 This project was built on top of the main Serverless managed services from AWS.
 It follows an event-driven architecture and patterns of production-ready applications.<br/>

-The entire application was built using Cloud-Native services provided by AWS.

 # 👨🏽‍🔧 Tech stack

 * 🏡 <a href="https://aws.amazon.com/api-gateway/">AWS API Gateway</a> - a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.